Kodak: Shift to digital

 In 1993, Whitmore announced the company would restructure, and he was succeeded by George M. C. Fisher, a former Motorola CEO, later that year.
 Under Fisher, the company abandoned diversification in chemicals and focused on an incremental shift to digital technology.
 Tennessee Eastman was spun off as Eastman Chemical on January 1, 1994, and Sterling Drug's remaining operations were sold in August 1994.
 Eastman Chemical later became a Fortune 500 company in its own right.
 A key component of the incremental strategy was Kodak's line of digital self-service kiosks installed in retail locations, where consumers could upload and edit photos, as a replacement for traditional photo developers.
 Kodak also began manufacturing digital cameras, such as the Apple QuickTake.
 Film sales continued to rise during the 1990s, delaying the digital transition from occurring faster.

 In 2001, film sales began to fall.
 Under Daniel Carp, Fisher's successor as CEO, Kodak made an aggressive move in the digital camera market with its EasyShare family of digital cameras.
 By 2005, Kodak ranked No. 1 in the U.S. in digital camera sales, which surged 40% to $5.7 billion.
 The company also began selling digital medical image systems after acquiring the Israel-based companies Algotec Systems and OREX Computed Radiography.
 Despite the initial high growth in sales, digital cameras had low profit margins due to strong competition, and the market rapidly matured.
 Its digital cameras soon were undercut by Asian competitors that could produce and sell cheaper products.
 Many digital cameras were sold at a loss as a result.
 The film business, where Kodak enjoyed high profit margins, also continued to fall.
 The combination of these two factors caused a decline in profits.
 By 2007, Kodak had dropped to No. 4 in U.S. digital camera sales with a 9.6% share, and by 2010, had dropped to a 7% share, in seventh place behind Canon, Sony, Nikon, and others, according to research firm IDC.
 An ever-smaller share of digital pictures were being taken on dedicated digital cameras, being gradually displaced by cameras on cellphones, smartphones, and tablets.
 Digital camera sales peaked in 2007 and declined afterwards.

-In September 2025, Kodak released the Charmera, a mini digital keychain camera sold in blind boxes, available in seven retro designs with vintage‑style filters, a date‑stamp function, and USB‑C file transfer.